 Table of Contents

-If you are applying for Canada Permanent Residency (PR), there is one step you absolutely cannot afford to miss — Biometrics.
+If you are planning to apply for Canada Permanent Residency (PR), there is one step you simply cannot skip β Biometrics.

-Many applicants believe that if they already gave biometrics in the last 10 years for a study visa, visitor visa, or work permit, they don’t need to give it again.
+Many applicants assume that if they have already given biometrics for a study visa, visitor visa, spouse open work permit, or any temporary visa in the last 10 years, they do not need to give it again.

-Even if your biometrics are still valid, you must give biometrics again for your PR application.
+Even if your previous biometrics are still valid, you must give biometrics again for a Canada PR application.

-Let’s break this down clearly and walk through the entire PR process step by step so you don’t make a mistake that could cost you your future.
+Letβs understand this clearly and go through the entire PR process step by step so you donβt miss anything.

 1. Is Biometrics Mandatory for Canada PR?